-Roof drainage system
+- Roof drainage system

-Roofing membrane

-- Walking surface and ballast

 - Eaves and fascias

-- Parapets and capsRoof-mounted equipment

 - Flashing and vents

+- Roofing membrane

+- Insulation

+- Walking surface and ballast

+- Parapets and caps

+- Roof-mounted equipment

 - Roof deck

-Insulation

 Most roof maintenance and repair work is done either in response to a failure or as scheduled periodic maintenance or preventive maintenance work.
 Most seismic rehabilitation integration opportunities for this work category will relate to either scheduled or preventive maintenance.
-Placement of roofmounted equipment usually relates to other work categories, such as new technology accommodation or HVAC upgrade.
+Placement of roofmounted equipment usually relates to other work categories such as HVAC upgrade.